We are in the Heart of Beautiful Nayarit, Mexico

-Your safest bet when renting a car in Mexico is to reserve a car through an international company that you can call in advance via an 800 number from the U.S or contact via the Internet.
+For renting a car in Mexico one option is to reserve a car through an international company that you can call in advance via an 800 number from the U.S or contact via the Internet.
 Ask the company representative to fax or email you a confirmation with all pertinent information including the price in both dollars and pesos, dates of the rental, type of car, etc. If you can’t get this sent to you, print the information out yourself.

 Of course, exchange rates may fluctuate slightly from the time you make your reservation to the time you actually pick up the car.
 Make certain that when you pick up the car in Mexico the clerk writes the contract for the amount you were quoted on the phone and gives you a comparable car.